Non Custodial Parents Child Records Access

 “Notwithstanding any other provision of law, access to records and information pertaining to a minor child, including but not limited to, medical, dental, and school records, shall not be denied to a parent because that parent is not the child’s custodial parent”.

-If you are a non-custodial parent, staying informed and involved in these aspects of your child’s life can definitely help your case and increase your chances of being successful when you are seeking to modify custody and visitation orders.
+If you are a non-custodial parent, staying informed and involved in these aspects of your child’s life can definitely help your case and increase your chances of being successful when you are seeking to modify custody and visitation orders, especially when courts weigh the many factors considered by the court when making custody orders.
 It can also help refute the other parent’s claim that they are the only parent involved in your child’s life when they oppose your request!
+Remember, you should not fear asserting your rights—both the custodial parent’s and non-custodial parent’s involvement is important for the child’s best interest and overall well-being.